nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md

 1. Use the [`upgrade:module [module name]`](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md#executing-module-upgrades) Gogo Shell command to upgrade data for these modules.

 Congratulations!
-You've updated your Portal CE installation to the new GA release!
+You've updated to the new Portal CE GA release!